abdulrahman-fullstack/Bind-Up/README.md

 # Bind-Up
-Social Media Application in PHP
+### A Simple Social Media Application

+## PreRequisites
-Programming language  - PHP
+1. PHP
-Database              - MySql
+2. MySql

+Or you can just install XAMPP to run this project.

+## Configuring the Application
+Create a DataBase in MySql.
+Open **classes/DB.php** file and change your Hostname, DataBase name, DataBase Username and Password.
-Open 'db' folder and run the script in your mysql database and run the index.php in the browser
+And then open **db** folder and then run the scripts inside **bindup.sql** file in your MySql Database to create the table structures.

-note: make sure you have created a virtual server for the Application directory path
+And all setted now you need to **create a vistual server for the Project's directory**.
+And then you can run the project using the virtual server which you have created